Omaha and more...

-You'll visit the beach itself, walk on the sand and view the terrain as seen by those who disembarked from their landing craft on D-Day.
+We'll visit the Omaha Beach itself, walk on the sand and view the terrain as seen by those who disembarked from their landing craft on D-Day.
 From the beach, the daunting task to which they were assigned becomes readily apparent.

 The problems, solutions, failures and -ultimately- the successes, will all be covered during your visit.